-People with dry eye complain of:
+People with dry eye may experience one or more of the following symptoms:

+- · Fluctuating blurry vision

-- Burning or stinging
+- · Burning or stinging

 - · Particles in the eye

 - Gritty, sandy feeling

-- · Itchiness
+- Itchiness

-- · Redness and inflammation
+- Redness and inflammation

 - Stringy mucus

 - Extreme sensitivity, especially to cigarette smoke

-- · Transient blurry vision

 - · Increased sensitivity to light

-Having these symptoms may mean that you have dry eye, but they may also be caused by other conditions.
-A thorough evaluation by your eye doctor is needed to determine the exact cause of these vision symptoms.
+Having any of these symptoms may mean that you have dry eye, but they may also be caused by other conditions.
+A thorough evaluation by your eye doctor is needed to determine the exact cause of these symptoms.